QuizMaster-world/.github/profile/README.md

 ### QuizMasterTerminal

-- [***QuizMasterTerminal***](https://github.com/QuizMaster-world/QuizMasterTerminal) is an even smaller version of QuizMasterLite.
+- [***QuizMasterTerminal***](https://github.com/QuizMaster-world/QuizMasterTerminal) is an even smaller version of QuizMasterMini.
 While it lacks a graphical user interface, it still delivers an efficient quizzing experience for users preferring command-line interactions.

 - **Key Benefits**:
   - Minimal size of just 1.4 MB.